-This Grade II listed buiding on Mill street in Maidstone is a fine example of a modernist motorcar showroom and workshop design.
+This Grade II listed building on Mill street in Maidstone is a fine example of a modernist motorcar showroom and workshop design.
 Unique for its time due to its grand scale, town-centre location and picturesque setting adjacent to the Len Mill pond on the River Len.

 The building, owned by Rootes Ltd, which at the time was the largest motor retailer in the UK was built between 1937-1938 by Howard & Souster, an architectural firm who specialised in industrial and commercial building.
 In April 1938 when the facility opened, the showroom was considered one of the largest and most modern in the country.